umass-cs-377/377-lab-edlab-cpp/README.md

 Please read through this lab and follow the instructions.
 After you do that, visit Gradescope and complete the questions associated with this lab by the assigned due date.

 **You may work in groups up to 3 to complete this lab.
-Make sure you submit as a group in Gradescope.**
+Make sure you as a group member still submit it individually.**

 ## Part 0: Connecting to Edlab